Causes and Symptoms of TMJ Pain

 • Arthritic pain:

-If you are suffering from the problem of arthritis, you are at high risk of developing a TMJ pain.
+If you are suffering from the problem of arthritis, you are at high risk of developing TMJ pain.
 Patients of rheumatoid arthritis complain of this issue quite often.

 A temporomandibular joint issue shows the following symptoms: